 If you wonder who will be reading your eBook, the first step is to collect some basic information.
 This will be the keystone to building a strong relationship with newcomers.
 Add a form to fill in when they express interest in obtaining your free eBook.

 Like any kind of sales, it will take more than one try to interest a prospect.
-You’ll want to build a profile of your reader to tailor future contact.
+You’ll want to build a profile of your reader to tailor future contacts.
 Having a form required separates the wheat from the chaff.
 Giving out a bit of personal information discourages freebie-seekers and time-wasters.
 However, handing over an email address in exchange for an eBook doesn’t mean someone gives you permission to harass or hard sell.
 The longer the form, the more people will change their mind, so ask only for what you need (name and email) and not everything you’d really like to know (phone number, address, job title, industry, income, astrological sign, etc.).